Tyrrrz/CliWrap/Readme.md

 // -- result.RunTime         (TimeSpan)
 ```

-Calling `ExecuteBufferedAsync()` starts the process and implicitly wires its output and error streams to in-memory buffers.
+Here, calling `ExecuteBufferedAsync()` starts the process and implicitly wires its output and error streams to in-memory buffers.
 Similarly to `ExecuteAsync()`, this method returns a result object containing runtime information, with the addition of `StandardOutput` and `StandardError` properties.

 > Note that standard streams are not limited to text and can contain raw binary data.